 Seattle Mariners (3-3) at Minnesota Twins (4-2)

-The Seattle Mariners and Minnesota Twins meet Saturday in MLB action at Target Field.
+The Seattle Mariners and the Minnesota Twins meet Thursday in MLB action from Target Field.

 The Mariners are coming off a series versus the White Sox this week.
 Seattle lost the first two games, then on Wednesday the Mariners took a four-run win.
 As for the Twins, they played the Tigers this week.
 Minnesota split the first pair in that set, and in the rubber match Wednesday the Twins took the series with a one-run victory.
 Check back all season long for free MLB picks at Sports Chat Place.

 Seattle had a little trouble with the White Sox this week, falling in the first two games by a combined score of 16-4.
 In the Wednesday finale, the Mariners got it together for an 8-4 victory.
 Kyle Seager led the way on three hits and three RBI with a run.

 For the Thursday game, the Mariners will send out Marco Gonzales in the starting role.
 On Opening Day against the Giants, Gonzales was shaky with 6.0 innings, eight hits, five earned, three homers, three walks and two Ks.
 He gave up six runs in five innings during his last start versus the Twins in 2019.

 Over on the Twins’ side, they managed a series win versus the Brewers last weekend, then split 15-6 (win) and 4-3 (loss) with Detroit.
 In the Wednesday rubber match, Minnesota eked out a 3-2 victory.
 Kyle Garlick put up two hits and a run for the Twins in the win.